dotnet/designs/proposed/simple-csharp-programs.md

 In the C# world, we start people off with (3) with the base tooling, the .NET CLI.

-This is problematic, because these people **do not expect that they need to do (3) to get started**.
+This is problematic because these people **do not expect that they need to do (3) to get started**.
 The tools don't support their instincts and there is very little information online to support them.

 Of course, REPLs are another great way to get started.
 But they are outside the scope of this document.